Ḷ (Indic): Bengali–Assamese Ḷ

-Bengali-Assamese Script Using Languages
+Bengali–Assamese-script languages

-The Bengali-Assamese script is used to write several languages of eastern India, notably the Bengali language and Assamese.
+The Bengali–Assamese script is used to write several languages of eastern India, notably the Bengali language and Assamese.
 In most languages, ঌ is pronounced as /bn/.
-Like all Indic scripts, Bengali-Assamese vowels come in two forms: an independent vowel form for syllables that begin with a vowel sound, and a vowel sign attached to base consonant to override the inherent /ɔ/ vowel.
+Like all Indic scripts, Bengali–Assamese vowels come in two forms: an independent vowel form for syllables that begin with a vowel sound, and a vowel sign attached to base consonant to override the inherent /ɔ/ vowel.

 Gujarati Ḷ

 Gujarati independent Ḷ and Ḷ vowel sign.